fralvarezz/Intention-Prediction-VR-DNN/README.md

 The NetworkSock.py will listen for clients to run inference on localhost:18500.

-You can then configure the Unity application for iference mode by first disabling the ExperimentManager and enabling the NetworkInference game object.
+You can then configure the Unity application for inference mode by first disabling the ExperimentManager and enabling the NetworkInference game object.

 ![image](https://user-images.githubusercontent.com/22989470/171255812-4f61af1c-2b89-4a60-839c-56291e819023.png)